Book Now

 Big Sky

-It’s the details that move the mind and stir the soul.
-Details like 400 inches of annual snowfall or 3 mountains with lots of elbow room.
-Lift lines are basically non-existent here.
-The skiing and riding is the ultimate experience.
+It’s the details that captivate the mind and ignite the spirit: think 400 inches of annual snowfall and three expansive mountains with endless elbow room.
+Lift lines?
+Virtually non-existent.
+Big Sky Resort is where skiing and riding transcend the ordinary.

-Whether you’re a snow seeker, a snowmobiler, or a day spa enthusiast, a winter day in Big Sky always involves breathtaking scenery and a casual, relaxed lifestyle that comes with alpine living.
+Whether you’re a thrill-seeker, snowmobiler, or spa enthusiast, a winter’s day in Big Sky promises breathtaking scenery and the laid-back alpine lifestyle you crave.

-The Biggest Skiing in America means one lift ticket gives you access to the most skiable terrain in the U.S., spanning two world-class ski resorts, Big Sky Resort and Moonlight Basin.
-Along with that is Lone Mountain Ranch, voted the #1 Nordic Ski Resort in North America by Cross Country Skier magazine, and you have yourself a skiing Mecca, with all of the benefits of a lively ski town without those pesky lift lines.
+With the biggest skiing in America, one lift ticket opens up the most skiable terrain in the U.S., covering two premier resorts: Big Sky Resort and Moonlight Basin.
+And, with Lone Mountain Ranch—ranked the #1 Nordic Ski Resort in North America by Cross Country Skier magazine—Big Sky offers a true skier’s Mecca.
+All the perks of a lively ski town, minus the crowds.

 Mountain Stats